-The commercial property market is set to surge nearby the Gold Coast Airport’s $370m expansion and Attwood Marshall Lawyers are ready to help buyers secure the best commercial and retail leases, writes Senior Property & Commercial Paralegal and Law Graduate, Andrea McGarry.
+The commercial property market is set to surge nearby the Gold Coast Airport’s $370m expansion and Attwood Marshall Lawyers are ready to help buyers secure the best commercial and retail leases, writes Property & Commercial Lawyer, Andrea McGarry.

 With the Gold Coast Airport’s southern terminal expansion now underway and Lendlease appointed to carry out the next phase of Project LIFT’s $370 million airport redevelopment, Attwood Marshall Lawyers are ready to help clients secure commercial property investments nearby the booming area.